-While the Residential Treatment Program has the highest success rate here at Rehab Carolinas and we highly recommend this option, we do realize that it may not be the best solution for all of our clients.
+While the Residential-style Treatment Program has the highest success rate here at Asheville Recovery Center and we highly recommend this option, we do realize that it may not be the best solution for all of our clients.
 For this reason, we offer other recovery methods that have also proven successful.

 Partial Hospitalization Treatment

 Partial Hospitalization Treatment, commonly referred to as PHP, allows the client to spend the daytime hours in treatment while still living at home.
 This is often the go-to transitional treatment following the residential-style treatment program.
 It is best utilized in this manner, however, no matter when it is implemented into the recovery program, the methods of treatment are still the same: